itmitica/fragfrag/README.md

 ![Concept](fragfrag-concept.svg "Concept")

 ## How to organize the files
-Create a new directory with a `template` subdirectory in it and a `files\src` subdirectory structure as well.
-Copy the `index.html` template file in the `template` subdirectory.
+Create a new directory, e.g. `project`, with a `template` subdirectory in it and a `files\src` subdirectory structure as well.
+Copy your `index.html` template file in the `template` subdirectory.

-## How to split into fragments
+## How to split the template into fragments
 ### Fragmentation points
 Define fragmentation points in the `index.html` template file: insert `fragfrag(number_description)` lines in the template file.
 This is up to you, you set the rules of fragmentation. `number` is required.
 Any numbered sequences will do, but keep an ascending order. `description` is not required but may be really useful with recognizing the content in the file fragment.